 Things to Avoid While Purchasing a New Home

-Don't move cash around or switch banks.
-Most lenders will require you to provide recent bank statements of accounts in your name: savings, checking, money market, and other liquid assets.
-To detect potential fraud, most lending institutions want a thorough paper trail to verify the source of all incoming funds.
-No matter the purpose, moving banks or moving funds from one account to another could raise a red flag with the lender and slow down your loan process.
+Don't switch your accounts to a new bank or move around your cash.
+Your lender will instruct the submission of recent bank statements of your accounts: savings, checking, money market, and other liquid assets.
+To eliminate potential fraud, most lenders require thorough paperwork to document the source of all funds.
+No matter the reason, switching banks or moving funds from one account to another might raise a red flag with your lender and slow your loan process.

 Don't give money directly to your seller (commonly in cases of "for sale by owner") for a "good faith" deposit.
 Until closing, the good faith money actually belongs to you.
 Some FSBO sellers may not realize that your good faith funds must go toward your expenses upon closing.
 Get a lawyer or other neutral person who can hang on to the funds or place them in a trust account until you close.
 If your transaction fails, the purchase agreement should dictate where your good faith funds should go.